Mott the Hoople: Glam years

 David Bowie had long been a fan of the band.
-After learning from Watts that they were about to split, he persuaded them to stay together and offered them "Suffragette City" which later appeared on his Ziggy Stardust album.
+After learning from Watts that they were about to split, he persuaded them to stay together and offered them "Suffragette City", which later appeared on his Ziggy Stardust album.
 They turned it down.
-Bowie also penned "All the Young Dudes" for them and it became their biggest hit.
+Bowie also penned "All the Young Dudes" for them, and it became their biggest hit.
 Released as a single in July 1972, it was a success in the UK, with the band using Tippins – who by this time was their tour manager – to sing backing vocals during concerts.
 Bowie produced an album, also called All the Young Dudes, which included a Mick Ronson strings and brass arrangement for "Sea Diver".
 It sold well, but stalled at No. 21 in the UK Albums Chart.
+Hunter authored a book entitled Diary of a Rock 'n' Roll Star about the day-to-day life on the band's subsequent 1972 winter tour of the US, covering the ups and downs of life on the road, and it was eventually published in June 1974.
+It was out of print for many years but was reissued in 1996.

 A casualty in the wake of All the Young Dudes was Verden Allen, who departed before the release of their next album, Mott.
 Mott climbed into the Top 10 of the UK Albums Chart, and became the band's best-seller to date in the US.
 It yielded two UK hits, "Honaloochie Boogie" and "All the Way from Memphis", both featuring Andy Mackay of Roxy Music on saxophone.
 "All the Way from Memphis" is also featured in the movie Alice Doesn't Live Here Anymore.

 In May 1973, following Verden Allen's departure, the band were augmented by two keyboard players.
 Former Love Affair and Morgan member Morgan Fisher joined as keyboardist and Mick Bolton joined on Hammond organ.
 Bolton left at the end of 1973 and was replaced on tour by Blue Weaver, while Fisher stayed on to become Allen's official replacement in the band.
 Ralphs left in August 1973 to form Bad Company and was replaced by former Spooky Tooth guitarist Luther Grosvenor.
 For contractual reasons, he changed his name to Ariel Bender at the suggestion of singer-songwriter Lynsey de Paul for his stint with the band.
 According to Ian Hunter, interviewed in the documentary Ballad of Mott the Hoople, the band were in Germany with de Paul for a TV show when Mick Ralphs walked down a street bending a succession of car aerials in frustration.
 De Paul came out with the phrase "aerial bender" which Hunter later suggested to Grosvenor as a stage name.